-Our practice has been to grant annual stock options to executive officers with a five-year vesting period (20% per year).
-When granting stock options, we first establish a dollar value of the total equity compensation to be awarded for each executive officer position based on Compensia's analysis.
-On the date of the grant, we divide that total stock option fair value dollar amount by the per share fair value, calculated using the Black Scholes Option pricing model, and generally round up to the nearest 1,000 shares to determine the number of options to award.
-Although we use what we consider to be a reasoned approach in determining the number of options to award our executive officers using a formula that is based on a widely accepted option-pricing model, the ultimate value of the options issued only becomes clear when they are exercised.
-The stock options may not realize any value, or they may be worth much more than the fair value initially estimated.
-As a result, we do not consider realizable gains from prior stock option grants or existing levels of share ownership when setting new grant amounts.
+When making equity grants, we first establish a dollar value of the total equity compensation to be awarded to each executive officer based on Compensia's analysis.
+On the date of the grant, we divide that total equity fair value dollar amount by the per share fair value, calculated using the Black-Scholes option pricing model, and generally round to the nearest 100 shares to determine the number of shares underlying options to be awarded.
+Although we use what we consider to be a reasoned approach in determining the number of underlying shares to award our executive officers with a formula that is based on a widely accepted option-pricing model, the ultimate value of the equity issued only becomes clear when underlying shares vest and are sold.
+The SARs may not realize any value, or they may be worth much more than the fair value initially estimated.
+As a result, we do not consider realizable gains from prior stock option or other types of equity grants or existing levels of share ownership when setting new grant amounts.